named-data/NLSR/docs/manpages/nlsrc.rst

 ``COMMAND``

   ``lsdb``
-    Retrieve LSDB status information
+    Retrieve LSDB status information.

   ``routing``
-    Retrieve routing table status information
+    Retrieve routing table status information.

   ``status``
-    Retrieve LSDB status and routing table status information
+    Retrieve LSDB status and routing table status information.

   ``advertise``
-    Add a Name prefix to be advertised by NLSR
+    Add a Name prefix to be advertised by NLSR.

     ``advertise <name>``

       ``name``
-        The Name prefix to be advertised
+        The Name prefix to be advertised.

     ``advertise <name> save``

       ``save``
-        Advertise a prefix and also save it to the nlsr.conf file residing in the state-dir for the next start of NLSR that operator may copy and use for the next start of NLSR
+        Advertise a prefix and also save it to the nlsr.conf file residing in the state-dir for the next start of NLSR that operator may copy and use for the next start of NLSR.

   ``withdraw``
-    Remove a Name prefix advertised through NLSR
+    Remove a Name prefix advertised through NLSR.

     ``withdraw <name>``

       ``name``
-        The Name prefix to be withdrawn
+        The Name prefix to be withdrawn.

     ``withdraw <name> delete``

       ``delete``
-        Withdraw a prefix and also delete it from the nlsr.conf file residing in the state-dir
+        Withdraw a prefix and also delete it from the nlsr.conf file residing in the state-dir.

 Notes
 -----